ClaireFinn74/MobileApps2/README.md

 ##Commit 7
 1. Added images to the Play page where the game will take place.
 2. Added a pop-up box with instructions on how to play the game

+##Commit 8
+1. Added a timer that displays "times up" when finished (set to 60 seconds) so that the user can have a time limit